Yandex: 2020s

 In January 2022, Yandex acquired eLama, a digital advertising platform.
 That same month, it also acquired BandLink.
 In April 2022, CEO Elena Bunina resigned and moved to Israel.

 In June 2022, Volozh resigned as CEO and from the board of directors.
 In September 2022, the bank accounts of the company's affiliates in Finland, including those of Yango Group, were frozen.
 Also in September 2022, Zen, Zen News, and yandex.ru were sold to VK.
 Yandex acquired Delivery Club from VK.
 The company then changed its home page to ya.ru.

 In December 2022, Yandex registered the company Beyond ML in Armenia to hold international investments.
 Also in December 2022, Arkady Volozh resigned from the company.

-In May 2023, Yandex launched YandexGPT, a neural network analogous to the ChatGPT neural network.
-It implemented the YandexGPT generative neural network in the virtual assistant Alice.
+In May 2023, Yandex launched YandexGPT, a large language model analogous to ChatGPT.
+It implemented the YandexGPT generative AI model in the virtual assistant Alice.

 Between 2021 and 2023, Yandex introduced automatic voice-over translation for any YouTube video in English, Chinese, French, Spanish, and German.

 In June 2023, the company launched a test of its first self-driving taxi in Moscow.
 Also in 2023, the company opened an office in Belgrade, its biggest international office.
 In July 2024, in a transaction brought about by international sanctions during the Russian invasion of Ukraine and restrictions on foreign ownership, Nebius Group, the Dutch holding company that owned Yandex, sold its Russian assets to a group of Russian investors for a discounted price of US$5.3 billion.
 The publicly identified investor group includes Alexander Chachava (25%), Pavel Prass (15%), Lukoil (15%), Alexander Ryazanov (10%), and senior management (35%).
 However, it is speculated that the publicly identified owners are intermediaries for others.
 Other bidders for the assets included Vladimir Potanin.

 In October 2024, the company announced plans to invest $400 million in Turkey.